damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

-This file instructs GitLab Runner to `deploy` by installing Jekyll and building your website under the `public/` folder (that's the `jekyll build -d public/` doing it).
+This file instructs GitLab Runner to `deploy` by installing Jekyll and building your website under the `public/` folder (`jekyll build -d public/`).

 Wait for the build process to complete.
 You can track the progress in the Builds page of your project.
-Once it starts, it probably won't take longer than 1m30s.
+Once it starts, it probably won't take longer than a few minutes.
 Once the build is finished, your website will be available at `https://YOURUSERNAME.gitlab.io`.
 Note that GitLab already provides TLS certificates to all subdomains of `gitlab.io`.
 So if you don't want to add a custom domain, you're done.